-OPM negotiates benefits and rates with each plan annually.
-Benefit changes are effective January 1, 2023, and changes are summarized in Section 2.
+OPM negotiates benefits and rates with each Plan annually.
+Benefit changes are effective January 1, 2023 and changes are summarized in Section 2.
 Rates are shown at the end of this brochure.

-The Aetna companies that offer, underwrite or administer benefits coverage are Aetna Health Inc., Aetna Health of California Inc., Aetna Life Insurance Company, Aetna Dental Inc., and/or Aetna Dental of California Inc.
+The Aetna companies that offer, underwrite or administer benefits coverage are Aetna Health Inc., Aetna Life Insurance Company, and Aetna Dental Inc.